-A group of researchers from Slovenia conducted a study on closed-loop insulin delivery system to discover how it deals with unannounced exercise.
+A group of researchers from Slovenia conducted a study on a closed-loop insulin delivery system to discover how it deals with unannounced exercise.
 They saw that blood glucose levels remained mostly in the target range.

 Low blood glucose levels are a concern to many those with type 1 diabetes during exercise.
 The purpose of this research was to see how efficient and safe this insulin delivery system is during spontaneous afternoon exercise and the next night in young people with this type.